14 Principles of Henri Fayol's Management

 How are Fayol’s principles used in modern management?

-What is the difference between unity of command and unity of direction in Fayol’s principles?
+What is the difference between unity of command and direction in Fayol’s principles?

 Unity of command means that each employee should receive instructions from only one superior, preventing confusion and conflict.
-Unity of direction means that all activities with the same objective should be directed by a single manager using one plan, ensuring proper coordination.
+Unity of direction means that a single manager should direct all activities with the same objective using one plan, ensuring proper coordinatio

 Related Articles